 An easy way to speed up an iPad is to perform a weekly restart.
 This clears out its memory, resets any crashing apps and refreshes the device.
 Press and hold the Home button and the Sleep/Wake button at the same time until the iPad restarts and hold until the Apple logo appears.
 When it does, release both buttons again.

 Stop automatic app updates

 A lot of activity can happen behind the scenes – iOS may be downloading updates to all your apps while all you see is the iPad dragging its heels.
-To turn off automatic updates, tap Settings > iTunes and App Store and switch off the toggle next to Updates.
+To turn off automatic updates, tap Settings > App Store and switch off the toggle next to Updates.
 This stops automatic updates installing, and instead lets you choose when to download and install them on your terms.

 Free up iPad storage space

 Your iPad needs spare storage space to work efficiently – if it’s stuffed with content and apps, its performance can suffer.
-Open Settings > General > Usage and look at how much free space your iPad has.
+Open Settings > General > iPad Storage and look at how much free space your iPad has.
 If there’s less than 1GB of space free, remove unwanted apps and music as well as photos and videos that don’t need to be kept on the iPad until you have freed up enough space.